 This course can be applied toward:

-HDFS 350 (Applied Research Methods) and HDFS 477 (Professional Skills Development II), may be taken concurrently, or EDUC 400 (Diagnostic Teaching of Reading).
+HDFS 350 (Applied Research Methods); EDUC 400 (Diagnostic Teaching of Reading).
 Major in Human Development and Family Studies or Early Childhood Education; completion of 90 credits.

 All prerequisites must be completed or consent from the instructor given prior to enrollment.